hertzmann/hertzmann.github.io/_posts/2024-06-21-judgments.md

 You constantly have to make decisions, and these decisions almost never have clear answers.
 You need to experiment, explore, and develop intuitions.
 You need to be comfortable with uncertainty, and without the kind of judgments that kill exploration.

 You need to be open to new experiences and ideas, to try things without judgments.

+Improv is another real exercise in immediate openness to new ideas, and accepting and welcoming the unexpected without judgment, and seeing where it leads.

 These experiences can help in other parts of your life as well.
 For example, so much of my research ideas and blog have been informed by my art experience.